-3. The Dutch bubble, started in March 1720 and derived from the other two bubbles.
+3. The Dutch bubble started in March 1720 and derived from the other two bubbles.

-Speculation in shares was known as 'the Bubble', and the trade was known as "Wind-Handel" and "Wind-Negotie," (both meaning Wind-Trade), because the trader often didn't own the shares, and he also tried to talk up the price.
-Dutch companies formed in the Bubble tended to be local affairs, associated with the cities where they were founded.
+Speculation in shares was known as 'the Bubble', and the trade was known as "Wind-Handel" and "Wind-Negotie" (both meaning Wind-Trade), because the trader often didn't own the shares, and he also tried to talk up the price.
+Dutch companies formed in the Bubble tended to be local affairs associated with the cities where they were founded.
 Stock offerings were often public in name only, with local officials and other insiders buying up most or all of the stock.

 It couldn't last, of course.
 There was no real regulation, and instead, there was some government connivance.

-The South Sea Co. was founded in 1711, nominally to trade in slaves in the Americas (the "South Sea" was the southern Atlantic) but was really a means for the British government to convert its debt to stocks that could be traded on the market.
+The South Sea Co. was founded in 1711, nominally to trade in slaves in the Americas (the "South Sea" was the southern Atlantic), but was a means for the British government to convert its debt to stocks that could be traded on the market.
 By 1720, debt conversion was the Company's primary business.

 The Mississippi Company.
-John Law (1671-1729), the son of an Edinburgh banker, and successful financier, who established the "Banque Générale" in France in 1715, founded the Compagnie de l'Occident for the exploitation of the resources of French Louisiana after Antoine Crozat had surrendered his charter in 1717.
+John Law (1671-1729), the son of an Edinburgh banker and successful financier, who established the "Banque Générale" in France in 1715, founded the Compagnie de l'Occident for the exploitation of the resources of French Louisiana after Antoine Crozat had surrendered his charter in 1717.

 Law's reputation caused the stock to sell readily, and the organization soon enlarged the scope of its activities by absorbing other commercial companies, its name than being changed to the 'Company of the Indies'.
 Enormous profits were anticipated... and the increasing demand for its stock led to wild speculation.

-In the summer of 1719, Law began started comparing Louisiana to Ophir (the legendary site of King Solomon's mines).
+In the summer of 1719, Law began comparing Louisiana to Ophir (the legendary site of King Solomon's mines).
 The stock went up from 500 livres per share to a peak of 18,000 in the summer of 1720, then collapsed in September, settling at about 500 in 1721.

 In January of 1720, the directors of the South Sea Company similarly hyped a public offering.
 From 128 pounds per share, South Sea stock peaked at almost 1000 by the summer.
 Demand was high, but, in order to attract even more buyers, the Company's directors even sold stock on credit.
 Hundreds of British companies also sprang up, most of them dodgy or bogus, to take advantage of the boom.

-Dutch investors came late to the party, in the spring and summer of 1720.
-They mostly ignored Mississippi shares, but eagerly went after South Sea shares when they hit the market.
+Dutch investors came late to the party in the spring and summer of 1720.
+They mostly ignored Mississippi shares but eagerly went after South Sea shares when they hit the market.
 During the boom, some 40 Dutch companies raised capital.
 Most were legitimate and associated with one city or another.
 Very few Dutch companies were traded on the Exchange (Beurs), so trading in French, British and Dutch "bubble" companies was carried on in coffee houses.